 We live in uncertain times.
 This year Australia has lived through one of the worst bushfire seasons in living memory.
 While some may question whether the bushfires are linked to climate change, the evidence that climate change is real cannot be ignored as our report cover graphically illustrates.
 Combined with accelerated biodiversity loss, increased natural disasters, infectious diseases, the water crisis, geopolitical tensions and technological changes, the long-term global outlook is hard to predict.

 For these reasons sustainability and resilience are key themes in the report.
 As well as our traditional focus on the economic sustainability of the industry, we also explore issues related to environmental sustainability such as the need for action to make Queensland’s existing infrastructure more resilient to natural disasters, what new infrastructure is required to combat the effects of climate change and what we can all do to address the causes and impacts of climate change.

-Sincere thanks to our partner BIS Oxford Economics for their expert guidance, compilation of the project listings and the detailed independent analysis that underpins the report.
-We also acknowledge our outgoing partner Construction Skills Queensland for their past contributions to development of the report and for their sponsorship this year along with collaborative partners Accura Consulting, Cbus, Construction Skills Queensland, Dial Before You Dig, Pumps United, and regional partners Plangrid, BMD, Economx and ARTC.
+Sincere thanks go to our partner BIS Oxford Economics for their expert guidance, compilation of the project listings and the detailed independent analysis that underpins the report.
+We also would like to thank our report sponsors whose support enables us to provide such in-depth analysis.